rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- This complicates the grammar slightly.
-- It can be argued that use of the `move` keyword should be replaced with use of the `ref` keyword and not using match ergonomics at all.
+It can be argued that use of the `move` keyword should be replaced with use of the `ref` keyword and not using match ergonomics at all.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives